 - Craigslist is your last resort if we’re being honest.
 While yes, you can find some great deals, a lot of shady things happen around those parts too.
 From scams, stolen phones, locked devices, and much more.
 We recommend checking the IMEI to make sure it’s not lost or stolen before you buy any phone on CL.
-An ESN or IMEI is like a serial number or social security number for phones.
+An ESN or IMEI is like a social security number for phones.
 Each one is unique, check it to make sure you’re buying a legit phone.

 What to Look For (And What to Know)

 There are a few things you’ll want to look for when you buy a used or refurbished phone.
 Whenever possible, always buy from the original manufacturer or a reputable store.
 It’s just a smart way to shop.
 If it’s a refurb see what kind of warranty is available, if any, or find a store that offers one.

 Then, keep in mind that most used phones are probably already a year old, so things like battery life and software updates are different from a new phone.
 Or, they won’t get support as long.
 Don’t forget that most used phones are sold “as is” even if you don’t see it on the site.
 Basically, read the fine print.